-OSSE is excited to announce the Mentoring Students in the Academic Middle Grant 2021 (Fiscal Year 2021 Budget Support Act of 2020, Sec.
-4082), which will provide local entities with the funding and support necessary to implement mentoring services grounded in a research based approach.
-The grant is supported through local funds as part of an effort to ensure all District students take a step on a postsecondary pathway and persist.
+OSSE is excited to announce the College Rising Mentorship Grant 2022 (as authorized by Sections 602 and 603 of the Social Security Act as added by section 9901 of the American Rescue Plan Act of 2021, Pub.
+L. No. 117-2 (Mar.
+11, 2021)), which will provide local entities with the funding necessary to implement mentoring services grounded in a research based approach with a focus on serving high school students who may be interested in postsecondary education.
+The grant is supported through federal funds as part of an effort to ensure all District students have access to college-level course work and experiences that lead to a successful transition "to and through" postsecondary education.